jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 In the long run,
 it would be ideal to learn everything.
 But life is rarely ideal,
-and the length of our "run" is unknown.
+and the length of our run is unknown.

 What if our studies are interrupted a few months from now, and we are unable to return to them for years,